 Talk to an Ultra-High Net Worth Certified Financial Planner

-Scaled Down Lifestyle with No Time to Make Up Losses
+4.Scaled Down Lifestyle with No Time to Make Up Losses

-Imagine losing 70% of your wealth when you’re 70 years old, because your financial advisor had you in a 60% stock 40% bond asset allocation and the market collapsed.
+Imagine losing 70% of your wealth when you’re 70 years old because your financial professional had you in a 60% stock 40% bond asset allocation and the market collapsed.
+See why a 60/40 split failed in the Covid Recession.
+At age 70, you will likely never make up those losses in time.
+You, and your heirs after you, will be forever hurt by them.
+Don’t make the mistake of choosing the wrong financial advisor.
 See why a 60/40 split failed in the Covid Recession.

-Pay More Taxes than You Should Have
+5.Pay More Taxes than You Should Have

-The wrong financial planner will fail to consider the enormous amounts of money you can save simply by minimizing or avoiding certain taxes.
+The wrong financial professional planner will fail to consider the enormous amounts of money you can save simply by minimizing or avoiding certain taxes.

 For the first advisor, your net growth will only be 7.2%, because you lost the rest in taxes.
 The CFP, even with lower overall growth, earned you a net increase of 8%.
-That’s how big a deal taxes are.

-Your Heirs Can’t Access Your Records
+6.Your Heirs Can’t Access Your Records

 If your financial planner doesn’t set things up properly for your insurance, your heirs can be locked out of your financial records and have to waste massive and frustrating amounts of time trying to navigate the system and pick up the pieces.